Which city holds the title of Norway's capital? Oslo today, but the history of the title is a fascinating story.

 What is the capital of Norway?

 The Oslo of today is a rapidly changing city with a smart new waterfront and a population growth causing it to become one of Europe's fastest growing capitals.

 But just twenty years ago, Oslo had a poor reputation throughout the rest of the country as a soulless city with little character of its own.
 Tourists flew to Oslo and jumped straight in their rental cars or on the train to the fjords.
+Many still do!

 Delve back even further into the history books and you'll soon discover that for hundreds of years, Oslo wasn't even the country's capital.
 We start way back in the days of the Vikings…

-Olaf Tryggvason founded Nidaros, the city today known as Trondheim, in 997.
+Olav Tryggvason founded Nidaros, the city today known as Trondheim, in 997.
 His seat of Government was a strategic choice largely thanks to how the Nidelven river twists around before joining the fjord.

-This feature, which still exists today, created an area that was easy to defend against land attacks.
+This physical feature, which still exists today, created an area that was easy to defend against land attacks.

 Nidaros remained the capital of Norway from 997 to 1217 bar some short periods where Sarpsborg and Kungahälla (now part of Sweden) were considered the seat of Government.

 When King Haakon V (1299-1319) came to power, he began to move the functions of the capital city to Oslo.
 Perhaps it was the rain?

-Despite this, Bergen began to thrive.
-In the 14th-century, North German merchants founded a trading post of the Hanseatic League at Bryggen, which thrived throughout the late Middle Ages and left a lasting impression on the city.
+Despite this move, Bergen began to thrive.
+In the 14th-century, North German merchants founded a trading post of the Hanseatic League at Bryggen.
+Dried cod and fish oil from Lofoten were traded with many hard-to-find goods coming the other way.

-Oslo reached its heights in the reign of Haakon V, who was the first King to live in the city, which helped to give it capital status.
+Oslo reached its heights in the reign of Haakon V, who was the first King to live in the city, which helped to give it the capital status.
 He started the construction of Akershus Fortress, and concluded a peace that in general was the end of a period of Dano-Norwegian wars.

-Oslo served as the nation's capital for more than two centuries, until the era of the Denmark-Norway union.
+Oslo then served as the nation's capital for more than two centuries, until the era of the Denmark-Norway union.

-Following the dissolution of the Kalmar Union, Denmark and Norway formed a personal union that would eventually lead to the integrated state Denmark–Norway.
+Following the dissolution of the Kalmar Union, Denmark and Norway formed a ‘personal union' that would eventually lead to the integrated state Denmark–Norway.

 Copenhagen therefore served as the capital of what is now Norway for almost three centuries, from 1537 to 1814.
-During the years of rule from Copenhagen, the largely wooden city of Oslo suffered greatly from fires.
+During the years of rule from Copenhagen, the largely wooden city of Oslo suffered greatly from fires, diminishing its relevance.

-In 1624, Christian IV of Denmark decided to build a new city near Akershus Castle and relocated everyone to what he called Christiania, which remained the name of Oslo for many years.
+In 1624 after one such fire, Christian IV of Denmark decided to build a new city near Akershus Castle.
+He relocated everyone to what he called Christiania, which remained the name of Oslo for many years.

 Many important buildings including the Royal Palace, the University, the Christiania Theatre and the Bank of Norway were built in the years that followed.
 In 1877, the city adopted the spelling Kristiania, before returning its name to Oslo in 1924.